-Improve Your Golf Game in South Burlington with Chiropractic
+Improve Your Golf Game in Essex with Chiropractic

-Choosing to receive treatment from a South Burlington chiropractor won’t stop your slice or improve your putting, but it just might end up improving your overall game and lowering your score.
+Choosing to receive treatment from a Essex chiropractor won’t stop your slice or improve your putting, but it just might end up improving your overall game and lowering your score.
 It’s no secret that golf can be hard on your lower back.
 The quick, repetitive twisting motion required to swing a club puts your back at risk every time you play, and if you already have a back injury you’re putting other muscle groups at risk.
-Keep reading to learn how to improve your golf game in South Burlington with chiropractic care.
+Keep reading to learn how to improve your golf game in Essex with chiropractic care.

 How Chiropractic Boosts Your Game